elonguepee/devOpsCheatSheets/linux/rhcsa-study/rhcsa-cheat-sheet.md

 - Switch to user you want to configure passwordless login for
 - Generate a ssh key with ssh-keygen
 - Use ssh-copy-id for user on the other server

+##### ssh-agent
+ssh-agent is a helper program that keeps track of your keys/logins.
+You can run ssh-add to add ssh-keys on the system to it.
+The use of this is so that if they have a passphrase, you won't have to enter it everytime you ssh in.
+Only when running the ssh-add command.
+This allows sso login even with a ssh-key file that has a passphrase

 #### Set enforcing and permissive modes for SELinux (Todo)
 #### List and identify SELinux file and process context (Todo)